COVID ebbing as R-value drops to below 1 in country, including Kerala and NE: Study | Health

 The R-value for Maharashtra, another state which has a high number of cases, is 0.89, the data shows.

-However, Himachal Pradesh continues to have an R-value of above 1, although it reduced in the last few days, while Tamil Nadu and Uttarakhand still have R very close to 1, Sinha said.
+However, Himachal Pradesh continues to have an R-value of above one, although it reduced in the last few days, while Tamil Nadu and Uttarakhand still have R very close to 1, Sinha said.

 A smaller R indicates the disease is on a decline.
 Conversely, if R is greater than 1, the number of infected people is increasing in each round - technically, this is what is called the epidemic phase.